Windows 10 deployment scenarios and tools

 Volume Activation Management Tool (VAMT)

-If you don’t use KMS, you can still manage your MAKs centrally with the Volume Activation Management Tool (VAMT).
-With this tool, you can install and manage product keys throughout the organization.
-VAMT also can activate on behalf of clients without Internet access, acting as a MAK proxy.
+If you don’t use KMS, manage your MAKs centrally with the Volume Activation Management Tool (VAMT).
+Use this tool to install and manage product keys throughout the organization.
+VAMT can also activate on behalf of clients without internet access, acting as a MAK proxy.